macmade/fatdump/README.md

 File's data can be displayed with the `--data` option.
 Note that hidden files can be displayed as well with the `--hidden` option, as well as deleted files with the `--deleted` option.
-This can be useful for data-recovery or forensics.

     $ fatdump --data disk.img
     ----------------------------------------------------------------------------------------------------------------------